 Death is a time of crisis for one’s family and friends no matter where it takes place.
 If death occurs overseas the experience can be even more traumatic, especially if the procedures involved are not clearly understood.

-When we learn of the death of an American in South Africa, we will determine as quickly as possible who the Next of Kin of the deceased is and contact that person by telephone immediately.
+When we learn of the death of an American citizen in South Africa, we will determine as quickly as possible whom the deceased’s Next of Kin is and contact that person by telephone immediately.
 There are several important things that the Next of Kin must do in conjunction with the Consulate.

 It is unfortunate at this sad time that we must immediately call your attention to the need for making necessary arrangements relating to the disposition of the deceased’s remains.
 The following link contains information submitted in accordance with referenced requirements to provide current data on local laws on the disposition of remains.
 Disposition of Remains Report (PDF 409 KB).